susanas/FootballScoreKeeper/README.md

 This is an American football score keeper app to keep score for a game between Oakland Raiders and L.A.
 Chargers.

-It keeps the following scores for each team: Field Goal (+3 points), Touchdown (+6 points), and PAT (point aftet touchdown +1 point).
+It keeps the following scores for each team: Field Goal (+3 points), Touchdown (+6 points), and PAT (point after touchdown +1 point).

-"Safety" will +2 points to the opposing team.
+"Safety" will award +2 points to the opposing team.

 "Reset" will set both scores back to zero.